AUC-Woodruff-Library/GaNCH-data/docs/challenges.md

 ## Municipalities and Counties

 Many municipalities in Georgia exist in more than one county (for example, Atlanta is in both DeKalb and Fulton counties).
-The below conversations are an attempt to address this wihtin the *located in the administrative territorial entity (P131)*, since there has been no way to ensure that CHOs are showing up in the correct county if only the most local territory is specified.
+The below conversations are an attempt to address this wihtin the *located in the administrative territorial entity (P131)*, since there has been no way to ensure that NCHs are showing up in the correct county if only the most local territory is specified.

 * [Property talk:P131/Best practice for representing cities/towns in multiple counties?](https://www.wikidata.org/wiki/Property_talk:P131#Best_practice_for_representing_cities/towns_in_multiple_counties?)
 * [Wikidata:Property proposal/hierarchy switch](https://www.wikidata.org/wiki/Wikidata:Property_proposal/hierarchy_switch)